Oh the weather outside is frightful

 Panettone with Christmas cake ice cream and roasted fruit

-1 chocolate chip panettone, sliced into six thick pieces
+- 1 chocolate chip panettone sliced into 6 thick slices

 - First, make the ice cream.
 Stir the vanilla ice cream to soften it, crumble the cake and mix them together.
 Dollop into a freezable container and freeze until firm.